Jojo144/oreille_a_gauche/README.md

 -f, --force           Do not ask confirmation if the app is not safe to use
                         (low quality, experimental or 3rd party)

--a : arguements Domaine, Admin et Email de l'admin et Mot de passe de l'admin
+-a : arguements Domaine, Email de l'admin

 Upgrade
 ---------